aistiak/webook-infra/README.md

 you will get api key in the response
 ```
 4. run `cp .env.example .env` in the deomp-app dir
-5. update the WEBHOOK_API_KEY with the api key from curl response
+5. update the WEBHOOK_API_KEY with the api key from curl response and add a value in the URL where you want to send the event
-6.
+6. run `npm run start` and you receive the update on the webhook if its up